kanidm/kanidm/book/src/packaging/ppa_packages.md

 # PPA Packages

-This pulls the packages from the Kanidm
+- This builds packages from the [main Kanidm repository](https://github.com/kanidm/kanidm) and makes a package archive for “nightly” packages.
+Stable packages are intended to be introduced soon which will require repeating updated instructions here.
-[debs releases](https://github.com/kanidm/kanidm/releases/tag/debs) and makes a package archive for “nightly” packages.
-Packages are distributed for the latest LTS versions, Ubuntu 22.04 & Debian 12.
+- Packages are distributed for the latest LTS versions, Ubuntu 22.04 & Debian 12.

-Please note that while the commands below should also work on other Ubuntu-based distributions, we cannot ensure their compatibility with PPA.
+- Please note that while the commands below should also work on other Ubuntu-based distributions, we cannot ensure their compatibility.
 Pop OS, for example, would require an altered setup in line with their [instructions](https://support.system76.com/articles/ppa-third-party/).

 ## Adding it to your system